refraction-ray/iastu-hpc2-manual/administrators/toolchains/ansible.md

 * debug: `msg` info to be printed
 * user
 * service
-* setup: get basic facts as variables collecting from nodes
+* setup: get basic facts as variables collecting from nodes, note the key prefix ansible_ is not used
 * template: backup=yes
 * authorized_keys
 * [git](https://docs.ansible.com/ansible/latest/modules/git_module.html)
-* lineinfile
+* lineinfile: When modifying a line the regexp should typically match both the initial state of the line as well as its state after replacement by `line` to ensure idempotence.
 * apt
 * [apt_key](https://docs.ansible.com/ansible/2.5/modules/apt_key_module.html)
 * [apt repository](https://docs.ansible.com/ansible/2.5/modules/apt_repository_module.html)